 Like this article?
 Sign up for our Daily Digest to get Tablet magazine’s new content in your inbox each morning.

-Asaf Romirowsky is Executive Director of Scholars for Peace in the Middle East.
+Asaf Romirowsky is Executive Director of the Association for the Study of the Middle East and Africa (ASMEA) and Scholars for Peace in the Middle East (SPME).